dgorgan/rock-rms-ux-redesign/README.md

 />
 ```

-### Compound Pattern: `Tabs`
+### Controlled Pattern: `Tabs`

-To support flexible tabbed interfaces, I built a compound component structure using `Tabs`, `TabList`, and `TabTrigger`.
-This pattern encapsulates state and interaction logic while allowing developers to compose layouts declaratively, striking a balance between reusability and flexibility.
+For interactive UI patterns like tabs, I implemented a controlled component approach where the parent manages state and the tabs handle presentation.
+This maintains visual hierarchy while providing flexible composition:

 ```tsx
 <Tabs activeTab={selectedTab} onChange={handleTabChange}>